IrwinAldoV/Electronics_Club_Task1/Mini-Task-2/Automatic_Vehicle_indication_system.md

 ## Description

-This project focuses on buiding a automated indication system for non-motor vehicles like bicycles.
+This project focuses on building an automated indication system for non-motor vehicles like bicycles.
-The output of this project is a direction arrow that is to be displayed on the LED matrix alond with an audio In this project we will have a manual input box of 3 states-Left, Right, and Straight, This input given by the rider is given the first priority.
+The output of this project is a direction arrow that is to be displayed on the LED matrix along with the audio.

+In this project, we will have a manual input box consisting of 3 states-Left, Right, and Straight.
+And This input given by the rider is of first priority.
-In case the rider is not providing us with the input the power of automation comes into action, The orientation of the cycle's handle(in degrees) is calculated with the help a variable resistor, depending upon the value of the resistance the angle of turn is calculated and with this value the system decides to whcih state it belongs to(Left, Right, and Straight).
+In case the rider is not providing us with the input, the power of automation comes into action, The orientation of the cycle's handle(in degrees) is calculated with the help of a variable resistor.
+Depending upon the value of the resistance, the angle of turn is calculated, and with this value, the system decides to which state it belongs-Left, Right, and Straight.
-Now the value of states is continuously feed to pur output module via a Blue-Tooth module.
+Now the value of states is continuously fed to our output module via the BlueTooth module.

-Upon receiving theis values of states, The output module first checks whether there is a change in the state or not.
-If there is a change,The output module decide to display the  pre-assigned set of outputs i.e audio and visual output.
+Upon receiving this value of states, The output module first checks whether there is a change in the state or not.
+If there is a change, The output module decides to display the pre-assigned set of outputs i.e., audio and visual output.
-The visual output is a arrow indicating the direction of turn which is displayed with the help of LED matrix along with the audio-output produced by the sound module tells the fellow-pedesterais and the rides the direction of turn.
+The visual output is an arrow indicating the direction of the turn, which is displayed with the help of an LED matrix, along with the audio output produced by the sound module, telling the fellow pedestrians and the rides about the direction in which you are turning.
+This project helps in preventing accidents due to uninformed changes in the direction of the vehicles.

 Circuit Components